 Makers of fine molecules since 2013

-Dr. Skye Fortier is a native of the Southwest, born and raised in the far West Texas town of El Paso, which is directly located on the US/Mexico border.
-As an undergraduate, Dr. Fortier attended UTEP where he received a MARC (Minority Access to Research Careers) scholarship.
+Dr. Skye Fortier is a native of the desert Southwest, born and raised in El Paso.
+As an undergraduate, Dr. Fortier (then known to his friends, family and mentors as Mr. Fortier) attended UTEP where he received an NIH MARC (Minority Access to Research Careers) scholarship.
 As a MARC scholar, Dr. Fortier worked under the direction of Prof. Keith Pannell investigating the photochemically induced formation of carbon-silicon bonds utilizing ‘Fp’ precursors (Fp = CpFe(CO)2).
-After graduating in 2005, Dr. Fortier worked for one year as a high school science teacher at Irvin High School in El Paso teaching freshmen and junior classes.
+Dr. Fortier also volunteered as a Peer Leader for General Chemistry and was the Vice President of Internal Affairs for the UTEP Chapter of the American Chemical Society-Student Affiliates.
+After graduating with a B.S. in Chemistry from UTEP in 2005, Dr. Fortier ventured out to change the hearts and minds of El Paso students.
+Working at Irvin High School in northeast El Paso, Dr. Fortier taught freshmen IPC (Integrated Physics and Chemistry) and junior Chemistry courses.